Teeba-Obaid/Python_Methodology_Scikit-learn/README.md

 ### Genetics Unit Project
 - **K-means Clusters**: Identified k-means clusters for two experimental conditions: Revisit and Critique.
 - **Silhouette Coefficient Analysis**: Analysis of k-means clusters using Silhouette Coefficients to evaluate the consistency within each cluster.
-- **Sting Analysis Model**: Diagrams illustrating the sting analysis model used by the researcher, providing insights into the methodology.
+- **String Analysis Model**: Diagrams illustrating the sting analysis model used by the researcher, providing insights into the methodology.

 ### Simulation Explanatory Inferencing Project
 - Visuals for this project help in understanding the sequential inferencing processes used in physics simulations.